fokoa/linear_regression/README.md

 # Optimization methods for Linear Regression

 We code from scratch optimization methods for the resolution of the least squares method.
-Among these optimization methods[1], we will implement:
+Among these optimization methods, we will implement:

 * **Vanilla gradient descent (Full batch)**